isoleph/cpp_crash/README.md

 g++ --version
 ```

 Then you should get the version of g++ that you're using back!
+Remember, when you're done writing your code, be sure to compile it like described above!
+Good luck!

 # 1️⃣ Part One <a name = 'part1'></a>